Bobby Layne

 Robert Lawrence Layne (December 19, 1926 – December 1, 1986) was an American professional football player who was a quarterback for 15 seasons in the National Football League (NFL).
-He played for the Chicago Bears in 1948, the New York Bulldogs in 1949, the Detroit Lions from 1950–1958, and the Pittsburgh Steelers from 1958–1962.
+He played college football for the Texas Longhorns before being selected by the Pittsburgh Steelers with the third overall pick of the 1948 NFL draft and traded to the Chicago Bears.
+Layne played one season with the Bears, and then with the New York Bulldogs in 1949, the Detroit Lions from 1950 to 1958, and the Steelers from 1958 to 1962.

-Layne was selected by the Pittsburgh Steelers with the third overall pick of the 1948 NFL draft.
-He played college football at the University of Texas.
 Layne was inducted into the Pro Football Hall of Fame in 1967 and the College Football Hall of Fame in 1968.
-His number, 22, has been retired by the University of Texas Longhorns and Detroit Lions.
+His number 22 is retired by the Texas Longhorns and the Lions.

-Early years
+Early life

 Born in Santa Anna, Texas, Layne grew up on a farm in Coleman County just north of Santa Anna.
 His father, only 36, died of a heart attack when Layne was eight years old.
 His mother, Bea, was so destitute, she could not afford to keep the family together.
 Layne's two sisters stayed with his mother while he was sent to Fort Worth to live with his aunt and uncle, Mimi and Wade Hampton.
 The Hamptons eventually adopted Layne and moved to Highland Park, Texas, which was then a suburb just north of Dallas.
 He attended Highland Park High School in University Park.
 Layne's best friend and football teammate was fellow future hall of famer Doak Walker, the Heisman Trophy winner in 1948 for the SMU Mustangs and a pro teammate with the Detroit Lions.

 In his senior year, Layne was named to the all-state football team, played in the Oil Bowl All-Star game, and led Highland Park to the state semifinals where they fell to eventual state champions San Angelo, 21–20.